holoplot/meta-xilinx/docs/README.dfx.user.dts.md

 ### Testing PL functionality

-* This examples uses PL GPIO DIP switches and Push buttons to capture interrupts.
+* This example uses PL GPIO DIP switches and Push buttons to capture interrupts.
 * Verify PL GPIO DIP switches and Push buttons are registered.
 * Move the DIP Switches ON/OFF and verify the interrupt counts.
 ```